← Return to Blog Index

 Operational Integration

-Alert management systems: Centralized platforms that deliver risk alerts to appropriate personnel with sufficient context for investigation—not just a flag, but why the system flagged it.
+Alert management systems: Centralized platforms that deliver risk alerts to appropriate personnel with sufficient context for investigation.

 Case management: Track investigations from alert through resolution, capturing outcomes to improve future model performance.